timmalstead/Sirvy/README.md

 ![Screen Shot 2019-12-11 at 5 34 34 PM](https://user-images.githubusercontent.com/54044142/70683739-5a8b4d80-1c58-11ea-9629-314a55eafd28.png)

-1. Users can log in, using third party verification or their own email.
+1. Users can log in, using an email and a password they select.
-   (Update: third party verification is currently disabled until further notice.
-Apologies for the inconvenience.)

 2. Users can update their profile.